adiwg/mdEditor-doc/reference/import-window/import-window.md

     * ##### Merge (default)

       Unlike the replace action, merge will not remove items from browser cache prior to importing selected items.
-The merge action will instead use the item's internal 'ID' which was assigned by mdEditor as the record was created.
-This 'ID' is displayed in the <span class="md-element">ID</span> column of the three selection panels.
+The merge action will instead use the item's internal ID which was assigned by mdEditor as the record was created.
+This ID is displayed in the <span class="md-element">ID</span> column of the three selection panels.

       Import items that cannot be matched with an item currently loaded in browser cache are simply added to browser cache.

       {% hint style='danger' %}
-  The 'ID' shown is for the item to be imported.
-Unfortunately at this time there is no way to display the internal 'ID' of items already loaded into browser cache.
-Therefore there is no positive way to determine which loaded items will be matched and replaced by import items.
-The best that can be done at this point is to visually match <span class="md-panel">Metadata Record</span>, <span class="md-panel">Contact</span>, and <span class="md-panel">Dictionary</span> by names or titles to understand what will happen on import.
+  The ID shown is for the item to be imported.
+Unfortunately, at this time there is no way to display the internal ID of items already loaded into browser cache.
+Therefore there is no positive way to determine which loaded items will be matched and replaced by imported items.
+The best that can be done at this point is to visually match <span class="md-panel">Metadata Record</span>, <span class="md-panel">Contact</span>, and <span class="md-panel">Dictionary</span> records by names or titles to understand what will happen on import.
       {% endhint %}

   ---